 The Olomouc region is rich in traditions and history and full of a colourful nature which makes is a popular destination for tourists.
 The local economy is primarily driven by traditional agriculture, however the manufacturing industry provides a whole range of investment opportunities.

-The region covers the area of 5,266 sq km, which is 6.7 % of the entire area of the Czech Republic.
-The share of arable land has been decreasing every year (39.7 %) while the non-agricultural land has been increasing (46.6 %).
+As at 31 December 2016, the total area of the Region amounted to 5,271.43 sq km (i.e. 6.7 % of the entire area of the Czech Republic).
+The share of arable land is decreasing every year (39.0 %) and that of non-agricultural land is increasing (47.2 %).

-Besides many natural beauties there are also a lot of historical monuments such as castles (Bouzov, Helfštýn, Šternberk) and chateaux (Úsov, Tovačov, Velké Losiny, Jánský vrch, Náměšť na Hané), tens of museums and galleries.
-The regional city of Olomouc with the second largest urban conservation area preserves a large set of buildings that are important for their historical, architectonic or artistic value and are located on a preserved medieval pattern of the town.
+The Olomoucký Region belongs to regions with the smallest number of accommodation establishments.
+As at 31 December 2016 accommodation services were provided in 473 collective accommodation establishments, which are placed primarily in the Jeseník District and the Šumperk District that are most visited by tourists.
+The Region offers many establishments to entertain tourists.
+In addition to many natural beauties there is also a lot of historical monuments such as castles (Bouzov, Helfštýn, Šternberk) and chateaux (Úsov, Tovačov, Velké Losiny, Jánský Vrch, Náměšť na Hané), tens of museums and galleries.
+Most visited is mainly the regional city of Olomouc with the second largest urban conservation area, which preserves a large set of buildings that are important for their historical, architectonic or artistic value and are located on a preserved medieval pattern of the town.

 The most important monument in Olomouc is a baroque Column of the Holy Trinity on the central square, which joined the UNESCO World Heritage List in 2000.
 Olomouc has also many churches and in the parks flower and plants exhibitions take place (Flora Olomouc - International Flower Exhibition).